-A minimum free area of 1m2 should be provided from the top storey of the stair.
+A minimum free area of 1m should be provided from the top storey of the stair.

-Both staircases in Block 1 connect to the covered car park located at basement level.
+Block 3a to 3c each has a staircase connected to the covered car park located at basement level.
 Where a common stair forms part of the only means of escape from an apartment it should not also serve a covered car park.
-Therefore, both staircases shall be separated at ground floor level.
-Since the car park is provided with a commercial sprinkler system, each stair will be separated from the car park via a protected and ventilated lobby.
-A 1m2 AOV or permanent opening to the lobby of the staircase at the basement level shall be provided via a fire-rated duct.
-This will be further illustrated in Section 1.1.1.
+In addition to the requirement that the staircase shall be separated at ground floor level and the fact that the car parking being provided with a commercial sprinkler system, each stair will be separated from the car park via a protected and ventilated lobby.
+A 1m AOV or permanent opening to the lobby of the staircase at the basement level shall be provided via a fire-rated duct.
+This will be further illustrated in Section 9.4.